As an adult pursuing a forensics career in the swamps of Louisiana, Jeremy retains his love for Disney films.

 Dark and elegant, Maleficent remains arguably Disney's most popular villain, and whenever the baddies are grouped up, she often serves as their leader.
 Whether she's hexing foes with black magic in her human form or dominating them in her dragon transformation, Maleficent is as powerful as she is cunning, a master of battles both physical and political.

 This iconic sorceress even gained her own live-action film sharing her name, which explains her evil by offering a far-more sympathetic version of events, and she's firmly good by the film's conclusion.
-From her two movies to cartoon House of Mouse to the Kingdom Hearts video games, Maleficent appears across several different media, repeatedly asserting her position as Disney's number one villain.
+From her two movies to cartoon House of Mouse to the Kingdom Hearts video games, Maleficent appears across several different media, repeatedly asserting her position as Disney's No. 1 villain.

 Future Disney Characters